Jesse Shugg

-Jesse Anne Villanueva Shugg (born May 2, 1992) is a footballer who plays as a forward for Blue Devils FC in League1 Ontario.
+Jesse Anne Villanueva Shugg (born May 2, 1992) is a footballer who plays as a forward.
 Born in Canada, she represents the Philippines national team.

 Early life

 She played youth soccer with the Burlington Youth SC.
 In 2009, she won the Golden Boot award at the Canadian youth national championship.

 College career

 In 2010, she committed to attend Florida Atlantic University, where she would play for the women's soccer team.
-She scored her first goal on September 10, 2010 against the North Dakota State Bison.
+She scored her first goal on September 10, 2010, against the North Dakota State Bison.
 In her sophomore season, she served as team captain.
 She led FAU in goals and points during both her seasons.

 In 2012, she transferred to the University of Miami to play for the women's soccer team.
-She scored her first goal on August 17, 2012 against the Florida Gators.
+She scored her first goal on August 17, 2012, against the Florida Gators.

 Club career

 In 2011, she played with the Toronto Lady Lynx in the USL W-League.

 In 2012, she played with Hamilton FC Rage and then played with them again in 2014, after they relocated and became K-W United FC.

 In 2016, Shugg was signed to play for UMF Tindastóll of the Icelandic second-tier 1. deild kvenna.
 On July 20, she scored a hat trick against Fjarðab/Höttur/Leiknir.
 With Tindastóll, she scored 11 goals in 7 games.

 In November 2016, Shugg was signed with Fylkir of the Úrvalsdeild kvenna for the 2017 season.

 In 2022, she played with Blue Devils FC in League1 Ontario.